SelmanDemiray/RTS_GALAXY/assets/README.md

-# 3D Game Assets with Animation System
+# Enhanced 3D Game Assets with Advanced Building System

 This directory contains all 3D models and media assets for the RTS game, organized by type.
-Each unit and building includes specific animations for enhanced visual feedback.
+The game features an extensive building system with specialized structures and rich animation feedback.

 ## Directory Structure

 - **models/**
   - **units/**: 3D models for units (.glb format) with animations
-  - **buildings/**: 3D models for buildings (.glb format) with animations
+  - **buildings/**: 3D models for buildings (.glb format) with extensive animations
   - **resources/**: 3D models for resource nodes (.glb format)
   - **terrain/**: 3D terrain models and elements (.glb format)
   - **props/**: 3D models for props and decorations (.glb format)